 Will be considered from applicants sitting the A Levels or the IB Diploma.
 Results must be printed on official school letterhead and include the institution stamp and signature of the Principal, Registrar or Academic Director.

 Results should be dated after 1 January for entry in Term 3 (September intake), and after 1 June for Term 1 (February intake).

-The final IB Diploma results must be submitted to UNSW before the commencement of the program.
+The final A levels or IB Diploma results must be submitted to UNSW before the commencement of the program.

 Universities Admissions Centre (UAC) FAQs

 International students who are completing one of the following qualifications must apply through UAC:

 - an Australian Year 12 qualification in Australia OR overseas

 - the International Baccalaureate (IB) in Australia OR overseas (optional)

 - the New Zealand National Certificate of Educational Achievement (Level 3) If you do not fall into the above categories, you must apply directly to UNSW at www.apply.unsw.edu.au

 International students within the above mentioned categories must apply through UAC International www.uac.edu.au/international.
 The website will guide you through the process and also has a section with frequently asked questions.
 Alternatively, UNSW-authorised agents can assist you with the application process.
 During the process, you will receive a UAC application number and UAC PIN.
 You will need to keep these details to be able to log in to the UAC website to check or change your program preferences and access your offer (should you meet the entry requirements of your chosen program).